 Community Gardens

-West Side: 281 Carpenter Street - 2013
+West Side: 281 Carpenter Street - started in 2013

 These gardens developed from a neighborhood's desire to grow produce.
 CAG is located in a "food desert" with limited grocery options and virtually no access to fresh, organic produce.
 Most CAG members live in Tillman Cove or Red Oak Apartments, where no space exists to plant independently.
 In 2013, Community Garden Coordinator LaTonya Hunt harvested our first cucumber; the rest is history.